mplatvoet/kovenant/docs/docs/api/core_usage.md

 promise fails.
 The returned `List<V>` contains the items in the same order as the `Promise`s provided to `all`.
 If you want to mix promises of different types you probably want to take a look at [combine](combine_usage.md)

+By default `all` tries to cancel all provided promises if one fails.
+If you don't want your promises to be cancelled you can set `cancelOthersOnFail = false`.
+See [cancel](#cancel) for more on this topic.

 ```kt
 val promises = Array(10) { n ->